Redact sensitive data

 You're good to go.

-Once you add the specific regex (from the extension’s “⚙️Settings” option), when you create a report, BetterBugs stringifies the technical details captured during the screen capturing (screenshot, screen record, or Rewind) session object and processes it with the saved regex patterns before the report uploads.
+Once you add the specific regex (from the extension’s “⚙️Settings” option), when you create a report, BetterBugs.io stringifies the technical details captured during the screen capturing (screenshot, screen record, or Rewind) session object and processes it with the saved regex patterns before the report uploads.

 This prevents the pre-defined sensitive information, such as authentication headers, access tokens, emails, passwords, card numbers, CVV, and API keys, from being accidentally shared along with the bug reports.